Lakharam/Lakharam/README.md

-**Hi there, I'm Lakha Ram
+Hi there, I'm Lakha Ram

----

-##I'm a passionate explorer pursuing B.Tech at NIT Rourkela.
 --
+I'm a passionate explorer pursuing B.Tech at NIT Rourkela.
+ --
-##Welcome to my GitHub Profile.
+ Welcome to my GitHub Profile.
 I am a competitive programmer who finds joy in learning and problem-solving.

---
-##Currently, I'm a newbie in development and exploring the MERN stack.
+ Currently, I'm a newbie in development and exploring the MERN stack.